barr-israel/barrcodes/content/posts/aoc2024/day4.md

 keywords: [Advent of Code, Rust]
 description: Going 2 dimensional - a word search
 summary: |
-  Seems like these challanges mostly don't involve searching for this missing historian(does anyone even notice the lore for these?), today we've got an elf looking for help with her word search.
+  Seems like these challenges mostly don't involve searching for this missing historian(does anyone even notice the lore for these?), today we've got an elf looking for help with her word search.
 github: https://github.com/barr-israel/aoc2024/blob/main/src/day4.rs
 ---
 ## Part 1